-You can once again change the size of the brush with your left and right bracket keys [ or ].
+- Change the size of the brush with your left and right bracket keys [ or ]

-By painting over the areas you want to get rid of, a semi-opaque black brush will appear on your photo to represent your selection area.
-Photoshop will automatically replace this black brush stroke with something suitable to replace that section of your image with.
+- Paint over the areas you want to get rid of.
+A semi-opaque black brush will appear on your photo to represent your selection area

-Repeat this process on the same “Clone” layer until all of the small distractions have been removed.
+- Repeat this process until all of the small distractions have been removed

 Looking at the before and after, using both the clone stamp and spot healing brush tools, the photo looks much cleaner.
 These are two of the most useful tools for you to use in any type of situation.

-Now all the starting work is out of the way.
-The image has a balanced exposure, the distractions are gone, and now it’s time to add your creative touch.
-To start things off, we’ll improve the exposure and contrast using a Curves Adjustment Layer.
+Now, it’s time to add your creative touch.
+To start things off, improve the exposure and contrast using a Curves Adjustment Layer.

-To create a new curves adjustment layer, click the curves adjustment icon in the Adjustments Panel.
+To create a new curves adjustment layer, click the Curves Adjustment Layer in the Adjustments Panel.
 Follow this ultimate guide to the Curves Adjustment Layer for more information.

 By clicking on different areas of your curve, you can continue to add new anchor points to fine-tune the exposure and contrast.
 For example, you could bring down the shadows and bring up the highlights to add more contrast.

 After exposure and contrast comes color.
-There are a handful of fantastic tools in Photoshop to edit the colors in your picture with.
+There are a handful of fantastic tools in Photoshop to edit the colors in your picture.
 However, the three below are the ones I find to be most effective.

 To create a selective color adjustment layer, click the selective color icon in your adjustments tab.